 A documentary of UMOZA called CROI TE NA hAIFRICE (The Warm Heart of Africa) was broadcast in June 2010 on Irish TV.
 Watch a clip from this documentary here, featuring the UMOZA school and John´s sponsorship of the music project.

-Another documentary is being made at the end of 2012, again to be aired on Irish TV.
+Another documentary was made at the end of 2012, and aired on Irish TV.

 Read about UMOZA and Brother Aidan´s work in the Irish Times here.